Introduction to Practical Python Programming

-Welcome to my next blog on Python Programming.
+Welcome to my blog on Python Programming.
 I am here again to give you some addictive tips on Python.
-But this time, its not based on Hacking, Phreaking or Security Breaking.
-Its about using python programming for our day-to-day tasks.
-So, lets start.
+But this time, it’s not based on Hacking, Phreaking or Security Breaking.
+It is about using python programming for our day-to-day tasks.
+So, let us start.

 What is programming?
 Don’t worry.
 I am not here to give you the typical definition of Programming.
-The part, which I am about to talk here today, is the use of programming in our day-to-day life, and how it helps us to automate things.
+The part I am about to talk here today is the use of programming in our day-to-day life and how it helps us automate things.

 Everyone in our life is not a software Engineer.
-But still, everyone has their stuff that they need to deal with.
+But still, everyone has the stuff that they need to deal with.
 But programming is one thing that can make a lot of things easier.
 We all have a lot of to-do things in our daily schedule.
-And instead of we keeping a track of that, we can let the machine take care of these things.
+And instead of we keeping track of that, we can let the machine take care of these things.
 We can automate our tasks at hand using simple programming.
-Although there are a lot of commercial softwares of there, but we cannot spend money on every thing.
+Although there are many commercial softwares of there, we cannot spend money on everything.
 Also, they won’t be as per our own customized needs.
 Besides, creating our own program is a totally different level.
 The best language I can think of as of now is Python programming.
 Let me tell you how.

 Python v/s The world

 Python is extremely user-friendly and has a defined way to do things.
 Unlike ruby, which is another competition for python programming, where ruby is too user-friendly and has a lot of ways to do a single python, python doesn’t offer that.
 Python programming has indentations and user-readable code.

 One of the best example I can think of is this.
 Every once in a while, or for some people, we have a habit of downloading videos from youtube every now and then.
 So, we can surely download these videos by downloading some random software from the web and using it.
 But sometimes, it isn’t that easy.
 Most softwares on the web are filled with Trojans and viruses.